 The Group recognises financial liabilities in the Group's statement of financial position when the Group becomes a party to the contractual provisions of the instrument.
 Financial liabilities are measured initially at fair value.
-The Group classifies and subsequently measures its financial liabilities at amortised cost with the exception of derivatives classed as FVTPL, with any difference between the proceeds net of transaction costs and the redemption value recognised in the income statement using the effective interest method.
+The Group classifies and subsequently measures its financial liabilities at amortised cost with any difference between the proceeds net of transaction costs and the redemption value recognised in the income statement using the effective interest method.